StackStorm-Exchange/stackstorm-mssql/README.md

     password: "service-password"
   employees:
     server: "prod-sql"
+    port: "1450"
     user: "corp-domain\\service-user"
     password: "service-password"
 ```

 Each connection is named.
 If no `database` name is specified in the config or provided by the action,
 the connection name will be used.
+Configuring a `port` is optional.
+If not specified, 1433 will be used.

 This also allows you to create separate connections to the same database with different credentials.